Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

-The infant may need help with breathing or heartbeat right after birth, and may have a low Apgar score.
+The infant may need help with breathing or heartbeat right after birth.
+They may have a low Apgar score.

-The health care team will listen to the infant's chest with a stethoscope and may hear abnormal breath sounds, especially coarse, crackly sounds.
+The health care team will listen to the infant's chest with a stethoscope.
+This may reveal abnormal breath sounds, especially coarse, crackly sounds.

 A chest x-ray may show patchy or streaky areas in the infant's lungs.